phluid61/internet-drafts/file-scheme/draft.md

      Windows-based environment, with no authority field and an absolute path that begins with a drive letter.

-* `file:///c/path/to/file`
-* `file:/c/path/to/file`
 * `file:c/path/to/file`

    > Representations of a local file in a DOS- or Windows-based
      environment, using alternative representations of drive letters.
-     These are supported for compatibility with historical implementationsm, but deprecated by this specification.
+     This construct is supported for compatibility with historical implementations, but deprecated by this specification.

-* `file:/c:/path/to/file`

-   > A representation of a local file in a DOS- or Windows-based
-     environment, with no authority field and a slash preceding the drive letter.
-This representation is less common than those above, and is deprecated by this specification.

 Non-local files: